Why do we cry?

 However, it's also important to remember that crying isn't always enough to address complex emotional or mental health issues.
 If you find yourself struggling with persistent feelings of depression, anxiety, or trauma, it may be helpful to seek additional support from a mental health professional.

 One resource that can help you find balance in your emotional well-being is the Balance app.
 This app offers a range of evidence-based tools and techniques designed to promote mental health and wellness.
 From guided meditations to calming ambiances and more, the Balance app can provide you with the support you need to manage difficult emotions and build resilience over time.
-And the best part?
-It's completely free for your entire first year.
 So consider downloading the Balance app on iOS or Android today.
 With its user-friendly interface and evidence-based approach, this app can help you find balance in all aspects of your life—one step at a time.

 Try for free